 We first took interest in Iceland way back when thanks to the Mighty Ducks sequel.
 And then when Walter Mitty took his secret life to the land of fire and ice back in 2013 we knew it was a place we needed to travel.
 The issue was there wasn’t a whole lot of information on the best route to go.
 We didn’t think a whole week in Reykjavik would cut it.
 So began a lot of research and map scouring.
 Ultimately, Iceland’s Ring Road seemed like the best choice.

-We ended up having one of the best trips that we have ever taken and want to share how we did it so you can start planning your amazing adventure.
+We ended up having one of the best trips that we have ever taken, and we want to share how we did it so you can start planning your amazing adventure.
 Iceland’s Ring Road is becoming more and more popular as a road trip route, so get there while it’s still magical and pristine.
+Our advice is that you should give yourself at least a week to complete the journey (more time would be epic.)

 A Full 8-Day Itinerary for Iceland’s Ring Road